OjasMittal/TechBlogzz/README.md

 git push origin my-feature

-7.**Star the Repo** : Make sure to star the repository to increase its reach.
+7. **Star the Repo** : Make sure to star the repository to increase its reach.

 8. **Create a Pull Request**: Go to your forked repository on GitHub and click on the "New Pull Request" button.
 Ensure you're creating the pull request against the original repository (not your fork).